hortonworks/streamline/README.md

 `mvn clean install`
 `cd webservice`
 `mvn package`
-`java -cp target/webservice-0.1.0-SNAPSHOT.jar org.apache.streamline.webservice.IotasApplication server conf/iotas-dev.yaml`
+`java -cp target/webservice-0.1.0-SNAPSHOT.jar org.apache.streamline.webservice.StreamlineApplication server conf/iotas-dev.yaml`

 This should start the webserver on localhost port 8080.
 If you are running storm on the same host you may get `java.net.BindException: Address already in use` in which case you should modify `server` section of iotas.yaml.

 ##Intellij
-`Run -> Edit Configuration -> Application -> IotasApplication` in the `Program argument section` add `server $IOTAS-HOME/webservice/conf/iotas.yaml`
+`Run -> Edit Configuration -> Application -> StreamlineApplication` in the `Program argument section` add `server $IOTAS-HOME/webservice/conf/iotas.yaml`

 Same config can be used to start debugging.